kakulukia/django-default-project/README.md

     poetry install

 PS: You need [poetry](https://github.com/sdispater/poetry) to install this projects requirements.
-You can `pip install poetry` if yo dont have it already.
+You can `pip install poetry` if you don't have it already.
 I really tried pipenv, but it let me down so many times now.